-The EX-Series offers several CPU base modules available with built-in I/O that can be increased at any time by adding I/O expansion modules.
-Up to sixteen I/O expansion modules can be added.
+The FX-Series is designed for simple control applications in which a small number of FIXED digital or analog inputs/outputs are all that are required.
 Most models include and RTC (real-time clock) and support for high-speed counters and PWM (pulse-width modulation) output.
-If you need a display, pair a PLC with one of our HMIs for enhanced functionality.
+If more I/O is needed, check out our EX Series of PLCs; or if you need a display, pair a PLC with one of our HMIs for enhanced functionality.
 Paired with free configuration software.

 Use ladder logic or IEC61131-3 programming to create the logic for monitoring and controlling your system.
 Read More >